Experienced Leon County DWI & Criminal Defense Lawyer

 Leon County Adult Probation

 Adult Probation is the place that supervises your probation as well as provides classes and programs, like DWI classes.
-If you are on probation or if your sentence has certain conditions or terms, then you may be required to report to Adult Probation.
+If you are on probation or your sentence has certain conditions or terms, you may be required to report to Adult Probation.
 If you have questions, call the Adult Probation office at 903-536-2689.

 Leon County Jail & Prison Facilities

 In Leon County, there is one jail, and that is the county jail.
 If your sentencing involved a felony, you will be sent out of the county to serve your time.
-You can look up an offender at a Texas Department of Criminal Justice (TDCJ) facility by using their online offender search tool.

 Leon County Law Enforcement Agencies